 |2015||Les Asteries (St. Émilion Grand Cru)|

 83% Merlot and 17% Cabernet Franc produced a rich, polished, plush, ripe wine with silky tannins, concentration, ripe fruits and minerality.
-The wine reached 14.8% alcohol with no sensation of heat.
+The wine reached 14.8% ABV with no sensation of heat.

 |2014||Les Asteries (St. Émilion Grand Cru)|